 While researching different undergraduate programs, you may reach a fork in the road: Should I pursue speech pathology or occupational therapy?

-Both fields attract those with a desire to help others improve the overall quality of life.
+Both fields attract those who want to help others improve the overall quality of life.
 However, there are differences between the two professions.
-As their job title suggests, speech-language pathologists focus on treating speech, language, swallowing, fluency, voice, and cognitive disorders.
-Occupational therapists, on the other hand, work with movements and activities involving the whole body—and are more likely to be physically active during the workday as they demonstrate exercises and move equipment.
+As their job title suggests, speech language pathologists focus on treating speech, language, swallowing, fluency, voice, and cognitive disorders.
+Occupational therapists, on the other hand, work with whole-body movements and activities and are more likely to be physically active during the workday as they demonstrate exercises and move equipment.

 What Does a Communication Disorders Major Entail?

-At the undergraduate level, majoring in communication sciences usually means taking courses in foundational areas such as psychology, linguistics, communication disorders, and statistics.
+At the undergraduate level, majoring in communication sciences and disorders (CSD) usually means taking courses in foundational areas such as psychology, linguistics, speech/language/hearing science and communication disorders, and statistics or research methods.

-More specifically, students majoring in speech pathology might find their schedules filled with courses like: Introduction to Audiology, Language Acquisition in Children, Phonetics in Communicative Disorders, Speech Science, and Aural Rehabilitation.
+More specifically, students majoring in speech pathology might find their schedules filled with courses such as Introduction to Audiology, Language Acquisition in Children, Phonetics and/or Speech Sound Disorders, Speech Science, and, in some programs, hearing-related courses such as aural rehabilitation or hearing science.
 Since courses vary by program, be sure to compare classes if you’re eyeing more than one program.

 What Types of Jobs Can You Get with a Bachelor’s in Speech Pathology?

-2 Skills You May Obtain from a Speech Pathology Bachelor’s Degree
+Skills You Can Build in a Speech Pathology Bachelor’s Degree

 Is a Bachelor of Speech Pathology in Demand?